 GENERAL FACTS ABOUT WASHINGTON STATE

 - Washington is a community property state, which means that property, assets, and debt acquired during the marriage will be divided between the spouses according to Washington state divorce laws.
 However, there are exceptions for separate property.
 It’s important to note that property division is not always a 50/50 split and can be complicated.

 - Washington is a “no fault” divorce state.
 This means that fault is not considered when dividing property, determining custody, child support, or other terms of a divorce in Washington.

 - Washington state divorce laws consider various factors when deciding on spousal support.
 There is no set formula for determining the award.
 It can be difficult to manage expenses when one household is split into two.
 Negotiating spousal support can be complex and emotionally charged.
 In such cases, hiring a divorce lawyer in Washington state can be advantageous for you and your interests.

-Even under the best of circumstances, going through a divorce can be challenging.
-As a Washington divorce lawyer, I am not just an expert in Washington state divorce laws, I am also someone that will help to protect you, your interests and your future during this changing season of your life.
-If you have questions about divorce in Washington state, either the process itself or Washington state divorce laws, contact me today.
+Even in the best situations, going through a divorce can be difficult.
+As a divorce lawyer in Washington, I am here to safeguard your interests and future during this transitional period.
+If you have any questions about the divorce process or the laws in Washington, contact me today.